A Categorical Framework for Learning Generalised Tree Automata: Generalised Learning Algorithm

 \section{Generalised Learning Algorithm}

 We are now in a position to describe our general algorithm.
-Similarly to \LStar, which we described in Section ~\ref{sec:lstar}, it is organised into two procedures: Algorithm~\ref{alg:closedcons}, which contains the abstract procedure for making a table closed and consistent, and Algorithm~\ref{alg:main}, containing the learning iterations.
-These generalise the analogous procedures in \LStar, Algorithm~\ref{alg:lstar-closedcons} and Algorithm~\ref{alg:lstar-main}, respectively.
+Similarly to \LStar~(\autoref{sec:lstar}) it is organised into two procedures: \autoref{alg:closedcons}, which contains the abstract procedure for making a wrapper closed and consistent, and \autoref{alg:main}, containing the learning iterations.
+These generalise the analogous procedures in \LStar, \autoref{alg:lstar-closedcons} and \autoref{alg:lstar-main}, respectively.
+We note again that although the algorithmic description operates on a wrapper $(\alpha, \beta)$, these individual morphisms will not be known to the learner.
+In fact, at this level of abstraction the descriptions should be seen as algorithmic templates rather than concrete algorithms.
+An instantiation must ensure that at least the compositions required to determine the closedness and consistency conditions and to construct the hypothesis can be maintained.
+These compositions are $\beta \circ \alpha$, $\beta \circ i_{\mathsf{t}}$, $\beta \circ \delta_{\mathsf{t}} \circ F\alpha$, and $o_\mathsf{t} \circ \alpha$.
+We have previously shown how these instantiate to recover \LStar, and in \autoref{sec:examples} we will discuss the class of examples given by generalised tree automata.